TheKoguryo/TheKoguryo.github.io/learning-library/oci-library/oci-hol-ko/oke-fundamentals/setup-cloud-env/setup-cloud-env.md

      Allow group <group-name> to inspect loganalytics-field in tenancy Allow group <group-name> to read management-agents in compartment <compartment-name>
      Allow group <group-name> to read alarms in compartment <compartment-name>
-     Allow group <group-name> to manage policy in compartment <compartment-name>
-     Allow group <group-name> to inspect compartments in tenancy Allow group <group-name> to inspect loganalytics-ondemand-upload in tenancy Allow group <group-name> to inspect loganalytics-lookup in tenancy
+     Allow group <group-name> to manage policy in tenancy Allow group <group-name> to inspect compartments in tenancy Allow group <group-name> to inspect loganalytics-ondemand-upload in tenancy Allow group <group-name> to inspect loganalytics-lookup in tenancy